EDA-Solutions-Limited/svncli/README.md

 ### Installation

 #### Manual Installation
+1. Install svn and rlwrap
-1. Move contents to the desired location e.g. /opt/svncli/
+2. Move contents to the desired location e.g. /opt/svncli/
-2. Add the bin folder path to the PATH environment variable
+3. Add the bin folder path to the PATH environment variable
-3. Edit the contents in the config folder to include your svn url and repo list
+4. Edit the contents in the config folder to include your svn url and repo list

 ### Usage
 1. Run "svncli" in the folder that you would like to interact with